 Alyson is an award-winning writer and communications strategist with more than 25 years experience conceiving clear, targeted and persuasive messaging and materials for government agencies, non-profit organizations, and businesses.
 She specializes in reaching diverse internal and external audiences and is adept at translating complex, technical, medical, or industry-insider-speak into cohesive, accessible language.
-Prior to launching AWC, Alyson served as personal speechwriter to Eunice Kennedy Shriver, the founder of Special Olympics, and as a speechwriter and senior communications team member for several international organizations.
+Prior to launching AWC, Alyson served as personal speechwriter to Eunice Kennedy Shriver and as a speechwriter and senior communications team member for several international organizations.

-She has written five non-fiction books—on such varied topics as conservation, executive leadership, and technical debt.
-Alyson earned a B.A. in English with a concentration in creative writing (poetry) from the University of Maryland, College Park, and has completed graduate-level coursework in fiction and poetry at Georgetown University and Johns Hopkins University.
-She was a fiction contributor at the Skidmore Summer Writers’ Institute and a poetry contributor at the Bread Loaf Writers’ Conference.
+Alyson has written five non-fiction books—on such varied topics as conservation, executive leadership, and technical debt.
+She earned a B.A. in English and creative writing (poetry) from the University of Maryland, College Park, and has completed graduate-level coursework at Georgetown University and Johns Hopkins University.
+Alyson's work has been supported by the Skidmore Summer Writers’ Institute and the Bread Loaf Writers’ Conference.

-Alyson’s poetry has appeared or is forthcoming in december, The New Guard Review’s BANG!, Coneflower Cafe, Tiny Seed, among others.
-She is a finalist for december's 2021 Jeff Marks Memorial Poetry Prize, judged by Carl Phillips, for her poem “Back to the body."
-Alyson’s play, Object Relations, a two-woman show containing six original poems, received a live-streamed premiere performance April 24 at 7:30 pm to benefit mental healthcare equity in DC.
-When it's safe, we'll take it to the stage.
+Her poetry has appeared or is forthcoming in December Magazine, The New Guard Review’s BANG!, Coneflower Cafe, Tiny Seed, among others.
+She is a finalist for the 2021 Jeff Marks Memorial Poetry Prize, judged by Carl Phillips, for her poem